ADulian/CycleGAN/README.md

 Checkout the `results` directory to see some sample images from various experiments and see how the model evolved over time.

 ## ToDo
+- [x] Discriminators History
-- [ ] Discriminators History
+- [ ] Correct Loss functions
-- [ ] Identity Loss
+- [ ] Identity Loss function
 - [ ] Better Architecture, acutally based on the paper

 ## CycleGAN Output Explorer
 I thought it might be useful to be able to visualise the output of CycleGAN in sort of a live mode.
 Therefore, I decided to write a simple and interactive tool to explore how the input of the Generator gets transformed from domain `A` to `B` and back to `A` (cycle) and also see how the Discriminator judges its input.
 In a case of a CycleGAN the output of a Discriminator is not a single value (`True/False` or `Real/Fake`), but rather a grid.
 That grid can be visualised to see which areas of an input are more likely to be judged as `Real/Fake`.

 Below is a small demonstration of the tool.
-To use it, simply run the following notebook `notebooks/qualitative_eval.ipynb`.
+To use it, simply run the following notebook `notebooks/qualitative_eval.ipynb`

 ![CycleGAN Explorer](/figures/cycle_gan_explorer.gif)